Actively Recruiting

 You may qualify if you...

-• Diagnosis of pilocytic astrocytoma, pilomyxoid astrocytoma, pleomorphic xanthoastrocytoma, ganglioglioma, optic pathway glioma, diffuse astrocytoma, low-grade neuroepithelial tumor, low-grade glioneuronal tumor, or low-grade glioma not otherwise specified
+• Diagnosis of pilocytic astrocytoma, pilomyxoid astrocytoma, pleomorphic xanthoastrocytoma, ganglioglioma, optic pathway glioma, diffuse astrocytoma, low-grade neuroepithelial tumor, low-grade glioneuronal tumor, or low-grade glioma (LGG) not otherwise specified

-• Ability to undergo contrast-enhanced brain MRI
+• Able to undergo contrast-enhanced brain MRI

-• Adequate organ function: neutrophil count ≥ 1000/µL, platelet count ≥ 10,000/µL (transfusion independent)
+• Adequate organ function including neutrophil count ≥ 1000/µL, platelet count ≥ 10,000/µL, and well-controlled seizures if present

 Not Eligible